KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/the_morning_after/homework.md

 1. Think of one new tech-related term you have heard recently, and research its meaning.

-2. Fork the Kansas City Women in Technology Learning Resources repository from [github.com/KansasCityWomeninTechnology/LearningResources](https://github.com/KansasCityWomeninTechnology/LearningResources)
+2. In Part 5 you forked the Kansas City Women in Technology Learning Resources repository from [github.com/KansasCityWomeninTechnology/LearningResources](https://github.com/KansasCityWomeninTechnology/LearningResources)

-3. Clone your fork to your local device and open it in atom.
+3. Open Git Bash or iTerm2 and change directories until you're in the directory for your forked Learning Resources repository.
+This should be `cd ~/CodingAndCocktails/VersionControl/LearningResources`.

+4. Configure your upstream remote (where you forked from).

+        1. Type `git remote -v` to view the currently configured remotes.

+        2. Specify your upstream remote by typing `git remote add upstream https://github.com/KansasCityWomeninTechnology/LearningResources.git`

+        3. Double check you have a new remote configured by typing `git remote -v` again.
+This time you should see both origin remotes and upstream remotes.

+5. Fetch any new commits to the upstream repository.
+Type `git fetch upstream`.

+6. Merge changes from upstream/master into your local branch.
+Type `git merge upstream/master` to sync with the upstream repository without losing any local changes that you may have made.
+You should now be up to date with any changes that have been committed and merged into the upstream repository since you forked the repository.

+        {% hint style='tip' %}
+This sync only updated your local copy of the repository.
+To update your fork on GitHub, you must push your changes to your origin remote.
+        {% endhint %}

-4. Open and update the _glossary.md_ markdown document to add your term.
+6. Open and update the _glossary.md_ markdown document to add your term.

         {% hint style='tip' %}
 Never used markdown before and need some help figuring it out?